-I was born in Saigon, Vietnam in the 80’s.
-Back then, homosexuality was not common.
-If a guy acted in a feminine way, he would be laughed at and/or given a well-known label, “be de” (a Vietnamese word that has its French origin meaning: fag).
+I was born in Saigon, Vietnam.
+Only about a decade ago, if a guy acted in a feminine way, he would be laughed at and/or given a well-known label, “bê đê” (a Vietnamese word that has its French origin meaning: fag).
 The term was commonly used.
 It could easily hurt someone’s feelings and lower their self-esteem.
-I certainly had this experience ever since the age of 5.
+I certainly had this experience ever since the age of 4.

 I decided to come out to my siblings.
-To my surprise, they indicated that they’d known for quite awhile now, and that it was ok for me to be whoever I wanted to be.
+To my surprise, they’d known for quite awhile now.
 They would still love me regardless of my sexual orientation.
 Pheww!
 What a relief to know that I was very much loved and supported by my brother and sisters.

 Both of my parents passed away not long after that due to terminal illnesses.

 I’m glad that I came out to them as they are my parents and have the right to know.